-The forces of darkness are plentiful throughout the many domains of Terraria but the bosses reign supreme.
-However, the bosses don’t exactly stack up by the order that you will meet them in, so we’ve got all the Terraria bosses ranked by difficulty so you can see how your sharpshooting matches up.
+The forces of darkness are plentiful throughout the many domains of Terraria, but the bosses reign supreme.
+However, the bosses don’t exactly stack up by the order that you will meet them, so we’ve got all the Terraria bosses ranked by difficulty so you can see how your sharpshooting matches up.

-The developers did great, making the initial boss King Slime the easiest and the final boss Moon Lord the most difficult at the end, but each of the 17 main bosses have their timings and abilities to make a straight forward ranking difficult.
+The developers did great, making the initial boss King Slime the easiest and the final boss Moon Lord the most difficult at the end, but each of the 19 main bosses in Terraria has the timing and abilities to make a straightforward ranking difficult.

-He will appear randomly, and you might not ever see him, but the slime king can be forced out in a couple of ways.
+He will appear randomly, and you might never see him, but the slime king can be forced out in several ways.
 Either kill 150 slimes in a slime rain, or you can craft a Slime Crown.
-Fighting King Slime isn’t too difficult because he is relatively slow, and most of his attacks can be dodged easily.
+Fighting King Slime isn’t too difficult because he is relatively slow, and most attacks can be dodged easily.

-Even on the most formidable difficulties, he isn’t very dangerous, especially when you can keep him at the range.
-He has no ranged attacks himself and is pretty much restricted to the ground with his movements.
-King Slime is also quickly taken advantage of with fire type damage, one of the most common you will find early.
+He isn’t very dangerous even on the most formidable difficulties, especially when you can keep him at the range.
+He has no ranged attacks and is pretty much restricted to the ground with his movements.
+King Slime is also quickly taken advantage of with fire-type damage, one of the most common you will find early.

 You can walk around over the top of him at a certain height, ignoring his damage completely.
 This nets him into the relatively free category and likely the spot as the easiest boss in the game.

 The final boss of the Jungle Temple can only be found within the said temple.
-It can also only be defeated after you beat Plantera even though there are exploits to fight him first.
-To fight him, you need to use a Lizard Power Cell at the Lizard Altar.
+It can only be defeated after you beat Plantera even though there are exploits to fight him first.
+You need to use a Lizard Power Cell at the Lizard Altar to fight him.

 As long as you have a power cell in your inventory, you can use your open-door command on the altar to gain access.
 Defeating the Golem causes the Cultist to spawn at the dungeon entrance on all the updated platforms.

 Despite being found relatively late into the game, the Golem boss is one of the easiest ones you will face.
-His attacks are easy to dodge, and he is instead ground restricted similarly to King Slime.
+His attacks are easy to dodge, and he is instead ground-restricted, similar to King Slime.
 He has plenty of issues hitting players who can move in and out at an adept rate.

 Finally, he can’t move through blocks and is very slow.
-You will have to watch out, though, because his attacks scale up as the fight gets longer, and he has to be fought in a pretty closed off area.
+You will have to watch out because his attacks scale up as the fight gets longer, and he has to be fought in a pretty closed-off area.
 His most challenging attack comes when he detaches his head, and it will move through walls while rapidly shooting at the player.

 As said, this boss will spawn at the entrance to the dungeon after you have defeated Golem.
 The four cultists will spawn outside the door.
 You will need to have destroyed your dungeon entrance.
-This boss isn’t too difficult because of his low life and how he becomes vulnerable when summoning his decoys.
+This boss isn’t too difficult because of his low life and his vulnerability when summoning his decoys.

 It is also pretty easy to spot where the real Cultist is.
-He can be hard to target, though, due to his small size, and he fills up the battlefield with hundreds of projectiles that can be hard to dodge.
+He can be hard to target due to his small size, and he fills up the battlefield with hundreds of projectiles that can be hard to dodge.
 You also want to watch out as he becomes more dangerous each time you hit a decoy.
-By the time you fight this boss, you should be too strong for him to be in much trouble.
+When you fight this boss, you should be too strong for him to be in much trouble.

 The Eater of Worlds is the second boss you don’t have to fight.
 However, if you are looking for a fight, you can spawn him in two ways.
 He will be summoned in the Corruption for every third Shadow Orb you break using a hammer or explosives.

 He also has relatively low damage, which helps to put him in this tier.
-Some classes like melee can face tank him.
-You have to watch out for his ranged attack, though, and he is well protected against explosive damage.
+Some classes, like melee, can face tank him.
+You have to watch out for his ranged attack, though; he is well-protected against explosive damage.

 You can also summon the brain by combining 30 Vicious Powder and 15 Vertebrae to make a Bloody Spine at a Crimson Altar.
 This guy and his minions will hound you down in the fight, but with circular movements and a little bit of patience, he is relatively easy.

-His creepers are susceptible to piercing attacks, and during his second phase, the brain is weak to knockback.
-His creepers also drop hearts at a high rate, which helps though they can also often overwhelm the player.
+His creepers are susceptible to piercing attacks, and during his second phase, the brain is weak to knock back.
+His creepers also drop hearts at a high rate, which helps though they can often overwhelm the player.

-This brain boss and his creepers use many debuffs, and the second phase is sometimes tricky to handle.
+This brain boss and his creepers use many debuffs; the second phase is sometimes tricky to handle.
 This boss is right on the edge of pushing into the next tier.

 You can often find this boss before King Slime, but you are guaranteed to see it because it will come and find you.
 Once you reach 200 hit points, there will be a 1 in 3 chance that he will come chasing after you each night.

-He flies at a decently fast speed, especially on the more formidable difficulties, has powerful dashes, and can even become somewhat unforgettable while dashing in his third phase.
-The tactics for defeating this boss are relatively simple as you want to run away fast if you can.
+He flies decently fast, especially on the more formidable difficulties, has powerful dashes, and can even become somewhat unforgettable while dashing in his third phase.
+The tactics for defeating this boss are simple: you want to run away fast if you can.

-As long as you have free space to run away in a straight line and ranged damage to hit the boss as you move, the Eye of Cthulhu can be taken down pretty quickly.
-Even once he starts moving around diagonally, as long as you move at a decent pace, dodging isn’t an issue.
+As long as you have free space to run away in a straight line and range damage to hit the boss as you move, the Eye of Cthulhu can be taken down quickly.
+Even once he starts moving around diagonally, dodging isn’t an issue as long as you move at a decent pace.

 One of the two newest bosses added to the game, this boss is spawned using a Gelatin Crystal in the Hallow and is an entirely optional hard mode encounter.
 The crystal can be found in the Underground Hallow.

-This boss’s first form is quite similar to the fight with King Slime, but she gets much more difficult in her second phase.
-Queen Slime is outfitted with a pair of wings that make her much harder to dodge than her more ground locked partner.
+This boss’s first form is similar to the fight with King Slime, but she gets much more difficult in her second phase.
+Queen Slime is outfitted with wings that make her much harder to dodge than her more ground-locked partner.

-When fighting this boss, you can counter her deadly attacks with a Bezoar.
+You can counter her deadly attacks with a Bezoar when fighting this boss.
 Her mini bee allies are also pretty weak, and she becomes static while spawning the bees.
-However, the bees are rather annoying, and the Queen Bee herself uses swift attacks as she starts charges and shoots her stingers.
+However, the bees are rather annoying, and the Queen Bee herself uses swift attacks as she starts to charge and shoots her stingers.

 She can also be dangerous because accidentally breaking the larva can cause her to spawn, making surprise intense moments.
-This boss isn’t too hard to take care of with multiple floors to fight on, but her speed and how strong she is for when you find her help her grab this difficulty tier.
-If you don’t prep enough, this bee can also move up a level.
+This boss isn’t too hard to take care of with multiple floors to fight on, but her speed and strength when you find her help her grab this difficulty tier.
+This bee can also move up a level if you don’t prep enough.

 You can only summon and fight this boss at night, and he is one you will fight pretty much guaranteed during your progression.
-It is required that you to defeat him to get into the dungeon.
-You can do this by cursing the older man at the entrance of the dungeon.
+It is required that you defeat him to get into the dungeon.
+You can do this by cursing the older man at the dungeon’s entrance.

 Alternatively, he can be summoned by using the Clothier Voodoo Doll.
 This is a rare drop found after defeating him, which allows you to kill the Clothier NPC and fight again.
-When it comes to fighting the mighty Skeletron, he isn’t too tricky but much more vital than most of the bosses you’ve faced so far save Queen Bee.
+When it comes to fighting the mighty Skeletron, he isn’t too tricky but much more vital than most of the bosses you’ve faced, save Queen Bee.

-His homing skulls attack is relatively easy to dodge, and he becomes pretty slow once he starts spinning.
+His homing skull attack is relatively easy to dodge, and he becomes pretty slow once he starts spinning.
 He is also frail to the bee weapons you’ve probably found.

 You can force this boss to spawn with the summoning item Mechanical Skull.
 It is a rare drop found off of enemies as well.
 For crafting the Mechanical Skull, you will want to collect 30 Bones, 5 Iron Bars, or Light Bars plus 3 Souls of Night and 3 Souls of Light.
 You can craft it at your Mithril or Talcum Anvil.